lumoslabs/paxmex/README.md

 Paxmex.parse_epraw('/path/to/amex/epraw/raw/file')
 ```

+The input files for either methods is a data report file provided by American Express.
+These files are in either EPRAW or EPTRN format so use the relevant method to parse them.
+We have provided dummy EPRAW and EPTRN files in `spec/support`.
 Output and key-value pairs vary depending on whether you choose to parse an EPTRN or EPRAW file.

 ## Contributing